UDYTHSTU - BSc Youth Studies

 Assessment is the responsibility of the academic staff delivering the modules and the teaching team will be responsible for marking.

-Students are assessed through a variety of methods including poster and oral presentations, reports, examinations, practical reports and reviews, case studies, mind-maps, seminar presentations, pod casts and essays.
+Students are assessed through a variety of methods including poster and oral presentations, reports, examinations, practical reports and reviews, case studies, mind-maps, seminar presentations and essays.
 Transferable skills have been embedded in the learning outcomes of the core modules.

 In line with the Faculty’s assessment strategy, the course will provide feedback on finished work and redirect that work into providing feedback on draft submissions.
 Students will be given clear deadlines for handing in drafts and, if they meet these deadlines, will be guaranteed to receive feedback in time to allow them to improve their final submission.